Featured

 We know we can use downloads from services like Netflix, but what if the video we want to save is a file on our computer?
 What if the iPad model is quite old and AirDrop doesn't solve this file transfer problem?
 We will see an easy way to transfer videos to an iPhone or iPad completely free of charge and without using cables.

-Local internet and server for wirelessly transfer video from
+Local internet and server for wirelessly transfer video from PC to iPhone or iPad

 To do this, we need a computer that stores these files (it could be a Mac or PC with Linux or Windows), our iPad or iPhone with the free VLC player installed on it, and a Wi-Fi connection. to which both terminals are connected.
 The better the Wi-Fi network, the less time the transfer will take.